jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 ### Collections Options

-When using the **Collections** field with episodes, you can configure:
+When using the **Collections** field, you can configure:

+- **Include collection only** (Collections only, default: No) - When enabled, only the collection itself is included, not the media items within it.
+This is useful for collections that contain other collections.
+When disabled, media items from the collection are included as normal.
 - **Include episodes within series** (default: No) - When enabled, individual episodes from series in collections are included.
 When disabled, only the series themselves are included in the collection match.
+This option is hidden when "Include collection only" is enabled.

 ### Episode-Specific Collection Field Options